SKE Chemistry

-The Sussex Online Chemistry SKE is a flexible course that allows you to address gaps in your knowledge of Chemistry at GCSE and A-level whilst also providing options to address your knowledge of the KS3 Physics and Biology that you are likely to teach.
+Our online Chemistry SKE is a flexible course, allowing you to address gaps in your knowledge of Chemistry at GCSE and A-level.
+You’ll also be able to address your understanding of KS3 Physics and Biology.

-Once you have enrolled, you will be able to select from the following 4 week Units:
+Once you have enrolled, you will be able to select from the following four-week units:

 • KS3 Science (focussed on developing your non-specialist sciences to KS3 standard)